 You don’t want to wait too long to introduce the music and make your guests spend a lot of time in silence.
-It’ll be a much more pleasant experience for them to be welcomed with music and include songs as fillers during the ceremonies too.
+It’ll be a much more pleasant experience for them to be welcomed with music and include popular wedding songs as fillers during the ceremonies too.
 Balance the elements together in order to ensure a pleasant experience.
 We know that you want your bridal entry to be absolutely smashing but that wouldn't justify a 15 music break at your big day.
 What you can do is have an announcement instead.

 4. Not meeting your DJ well in advance

 Your wedding DJ may be an established name or a well-known musician and you may love their work but it’s still a good idea to attend one of their events before the event.
 See what they’re like with a large audience, consider rapport and also grab a chance to talk to them to figure out whether you’re on the same page.